Patterson Companies (NASDAQ:PDCO) Updates FY 2022 Earnings Guidance

 Patterson Companies (NASDAQ:PDCO – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.080-$2.130 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.070.
 The company issued revenue guidance of -.

-Patterson Companies (NASDAQ:PDCO – Get Rating) last released its earnings results on Wednesday, March 2nd.
+Patterson Companies (NASDAQ:PDCO – Get Rating) last announced its quarterly earnings data on Wednesday, March 2nd.
 The company reported $0.55 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.50 by $0.05.
-The business had revenue of $1.60 billion for the quarter, compared to the consensus estimate of $1.63 billion.
-Patterson Companies had a return on equity of 18.99% and a net margin of 2.62%.
-Patterson Companies’s quarterly revenue was up 2.9% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.58 earnings per share.
-On average, research analysts expect that Patterson Companies will post 2.12 earnings per share for the current fiscal year.
+Patterson Companies had a net margin of 2.62% and a return on equity of 18.99%.
+The firm had revenue of $1.60 billion for the quarter, compared to analysts’ expectations of $1.63 billion.
+During the same period last year, the firm earned $0.58 earnings per share.
+The business’s revenue for the quarter was up 2.9% on a year-over-year basis.
+As a group, analysts anticipate that Patterson Companies will post 2.12 earnings per share for the current year.

-PDCO has been the subject of a number of research analyst reports.
-Morgan Stanley lifted their price target on Patterson Companies from $30.00 to $32.00 and gave the stock an equal weight rating in a report on Thursday, March 3rd.
-StockNews.com upgraded Patterson Companies from a hold rating to a buy rating in a report on Thursday, March 3rd.
-Three analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of Hold and an average price target of $34.75.
+A number of equities analysts have issued reports on PDCO shares.
+StockNews.com raised shares of Patterson Companies from a hold rating to a buy rating in a research note on Thursday, March 3rd.
+Morgan Stanley increased their target price on shares of Patterson Companies from $30.00 to $32.00 and gave the stock an equal weight rating in a report on Thursday, March 3rd.
+Three analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $34.75.

-In other Patterson Companies news, CFO Donald Zurbay sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 15th.
-The shares were sold at an average price of $30.88, for a total transaction of $308,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, VP Les B. Korsh sold 6,000 shares of the company’s stock in a transaction on Tuesday, March 15th.
-The stock was sold at an average price of $30.91, for a total transaction of $185,460.00.
+In other news, VP Les B. Korsh sold 6,000 shares of Patterson Companies stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $30.91, for a total value of $185,460.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Donald Zurbay sold 10,000 shares of Patterson Companies stock in a transaction dated Tuesday, March 15th.
+The stock was sold at an average price of $30.88, for a total transaction of $308,800.00.
 The disclosure for this sale can be found here.
-1.80% of the stock is currently owned by insiders.
+Company insiders own 1.80% of the company’s stock.

-Several large investors have recently made changes to their positions in PDCO.
-Janus Henderson Group PLC acquired a new position in shares of Patterson Companies during the third quarter worth $264,000.
-LPL Financial LLC increased its holdings in shares of Patterson Companies by 17.1% during the third quarter.
-LPL Financial LLC now owns 9,849 shares of the company’s stock worth $297,000 after buying an additional 1,439 shares in the last quarter.
-Toroso Investments LLC acquired a new position in shares of Patterson Companies during the fourth quarter worth $309,000.
-Amalgamated Bank increased its holdings in shares of Patterson Companies by 0.8% during the fourth quarter.
-Amalgamated Bank now owns 58,588 shares of the company’s stock worth $1,720,000 after buying an additional 487 shares in the last quarter.
-Finally, MetLife Investment Management LLC increased its holdings in shares of Patterson Companies by 0.8% during the fourth quarter.
-MetLife Investment Management LLC now owns 72,803 shares of the company’s stock worth $2,137,000 after buying an additional 553 shares in the last quarter.
-Institutional investors own 82.14% of the company’s stock.
+Several hedge funds have recently made changes to their positions in PDCO.
+Janus Henderson Group PLC acquired a new position in shares of Patterson Companies in the 3rd quarter valued at approximately $264,000.
+LPL Financial LLC increased its position in Patterson Companies by 17.1% during the 3rd quarter.
+LPL Financial LLC now owns 9,849 shares of the company’s stock worth $297,000 after purchasing an additional 1,439 shares in the last quarter.
+Toroso Investments LLC acquired a new position in Patterson Companies during the 4th quarter worth approximately $309,000.
+Amalgamated Bank increased its position in Patterson Companies by 0.8% during the 4th quarter.
+Amalgamated Bank now owns 58,588 shares of the company’s stock worth $1,720,000 after purchasing an additional 487 shares in the last quarter.
+Finally, MetLife Investment Management LLC increased its position in Patterson Companies by 0.8% during the 4th quarter.
+MetLife Investment Management LLC now owns 72,803 shares of the company’s stock worth $2,137,000 after purchasing an additional 553 shares in the last quarter.
+82.14% of the stock is owned by institutional investors and hedge funds.

 Patterson Companies Company Profile (Get Rating)